IBM-Cloud/docs/monitor_log/logging/kibana4/logging_kibana_analize_logs_interactively.md

 | [Reload a search](logging_kibana_filtering_logs.html#k4_reload_search)  | Upload an existing search to analyze a set of data again. |
 | [Refresh the data of a search](logging_kibana_filtering_logs.html#k4_refresh_search) | Configure automatic refresh of the data that is displayed through the search.  |
 | [Import a search](logging_kibana_filtering_logs.html#k4_import_search) | Import a search.  |
+{: caption="Table 3.
+Tasks to work with searches" caption-side="top"}

 <br>